 According to most successful people, a productive morning routine is an essential ingredient in the recipe for success.
 How do you go about setting one such routine for yourself?
-With a little help from technology.

 These apps and sites will tell you how to go about making a ritual that gets you to kick-start the day in the best way possible.
 And be sure to check out these tips for boosting your mood in the morning.

 1. Morning Routine (iOS): Set Routines From Successful People